How Successful Is Cellular Treatment and How Long Will It Last?

-The FDA has strict regulations regarding the use of platelet and stem cell therapy.
+The FDA has strict regulations regarding the use of platelet and Cellular Treatment.
 FDA-approval means that a device or product is approved for treatment of a specific condition, i.e. osteoarthritis.

 According to the FDA Code of Federal Regulations, Title 21, Section 1271.15(b):

-“the procedure of stem cell therapy is compliant when performed as a “same surgical procedure” with “minimal manipulation” of your cells – or what they call a “biologic product”.
+“the procedure of Cellular Treatment is compliant when performed as a “same surgical procedure” with “minimal manipulation” of your cells – or what they call a “biologic product”.